agiliq/building-api-django/docs/more-views-and-viewsets.rst

             else:
                 return Response(serializer.errors, status=status.HTTP_400_BAD_REQUEST)

 We pass on poll id and choice id.
 We subclass this from :code:`APIView`, rather than a generic view, because we competely customize the behaviour.
-This is similiar to our earlier :code:`APIView`, where in we are passing the data to a serializer, and saving or returnning an error depending on whether the serializer is valid.
+This is similar to our earlier :code:`APIView`, where in we are passing the data to a serializer, and saving or returning an error depending on whether the serializer is valid.

 Introducing Viewsets and Routers
 -----------------------------------